manassarpatwar/WatchCarsLearn/README.md

 ## NEAT
 Cars initially are thrown into the track and see how they perform.
 Each car thinks differently due to random initialization and mutations.
 Each mutation, especially mutating a hidden node or a connection will decrease the fitness of the car.
 But over generations it will have enough time to optimize its weights.

 After each generation, cars are divided into species.
 The champions of the species are the best performing players within the species.
-The speciation criteria is how similar the topology of the networks are, and how similarly did they mutate over genearations.
+The speciation criteria is how similar the topology of the networks are, and how similarly did they mutate over generations.
 Then 50% of the population within each species, and those species who have not improved within 15 generations are culled.
 The champions of each species are chosen without mutation for the next generation.
 Then each species is assigned a specific number of offsprings calculated from how well the species overall performed.
+The mutated offsprings are then chosen for the next generation.